vojtech-pail/ghg-emissions/README.md

 | *Overview of the Google Functions for ETL process* |

 ***FAO data***

 Unfortunately, there is no API to access the data automatically and therefore it is necessary to download the data manually.
 But the rest of the ETL process was automated.
 I have created a Google Cloud Function that is triggered by file uploaded to a specific Google Cloud Storage bucket.

-*Key sections of the ETL script here*

 ***Climate Watch data***

 Google Cloud Function with parameters that are used in API calls to Climate Watch portal (`start_year`, `end_year`, `regions`).
 The function transforms the data and uploads them to the Google BigQuery dataset.

 ### 5 Creating models
-Data models created using dbt cloud.
+Data models were created using dbt cloud.

 There are references to the [mapping Google Sheets file](https://docs.google.com/spreadsheets/d/1ZcKa8KzINZwqKoVcgZBC2XNQTrSQdNLt5Au4ie9xVlA/edit#gid=0) (items mapping sheet) in this section.

 In order to save the compute resources, the initial testing of the models was done on a small amount of data.
 The testing dataset consisted of three countries - Canada (`CAN`), Nepal (`NPL`) and Guinea (`GIN`).
 The period covered was 2016 to 2020.

-*SQL techniques used: CTEs, window functions (for calculating running total, moving average, delta values - YOY, rank), various joins, unions*

 ***Data quality models***

 First set of models were designed to test the quality of the data and some asumptions made in earlier part of the project.
 The idea behind testing the data quality is to verify, that the values of higher granularity items (I call these *level 2* items in this project) match the items of lower granularity and that the dataset is complete and both levels can be used interchangebly (i.e. some calculations can be based on level 1 items while others on level 2 items).
 Discovery of any methodological or process errors made by any of the data collectors (FAOSTAT and Climate Watch) is NOT the purpose of this testing.
 Therefore if some higher granularity items were not included in calculating the lower granularity items by accident, it won't be discovered.

 Data from the FAO dataset are possible to view from two different angles.
 First one is the IPCC point of view, where sum of the detailed level 2 items (columns `J:K` of the mapping Sheets file) should match the related level 1 items.
 Second one is the FAO point of view, which has different level 1 categories (columns `N:O` of the mapping Sheets file) that are composed of only some of the level 2 items.